PlumIsNoGeek/openpilight/openpilight/README.md

                        channes (default: 0)
-     -r                number of resends of radio packets - except color and brightness (default: 10) -d                delay between resends of packages in microseconds (default: 0) -l                activates radio listen mode (server disabled - just listening for radio packages) UDP server options:
+     -r                number of resends of radio packets - except color and brightness (default: 10) -d                delay between resends of packages in microseconds (default: 0) -u                send key up events after key events (default: disabled) -l                activates radio listen mode (server disabled - just listening for radio packages) UDP server options:
-     -i ipAddress      interface ip address to bind the UDP socket to (default: 0.0.0.0) -p port           port to listen for UDP packets (default: 8899) -x addressString  support automatic discovery by other apps - addressString will containt the response string which is sent for identification typically is the IP address or hostname of the server (default: disabled) misc options:
+     -i ipAddress      interface ip address to bind the UDP socket to (default: 0.0.0.0) -p port           port to listen for UDP packets (default: 8899) -x addressString  support automatic discovery by other apps - addressString will containt the response string which is sent for identification typically is the IP address (hostname not supported) of the server (default: disabled) misc options:
      -v                enables verbose output (default: disabled)
      -t                profile timing (default: disabled)